Homepage

 Wild boars in Provence, Sept 2007

-WILD BOAR LEG IN OVEN "CUISSOT DE SANGLIER"
+WILD BOAR LEG IN OVEN "CUISSOT DE SANGLIER ROTI"

 Marinate one night in 1 or 2 bottles of 75 cl of classic strong red